segunjkf/Cloud-Resume-Challenge-/README.md

 #### high level description of functionality
 * S3 bucket hosts the website
-* certificates and permissions configured in AWS Route53, ACM, Policies
+* certificates and permissions configured in AWS Iam Policies
 * Cloudfront used to meet https requirement and cache control
 * DynamoDB and Lambda function used to implement visitor counter.
 * JS used to retreive counter value from API and display on site